yktoo/yktoo.com/content/blog/posts/0588/index.en.md

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/t6n0g3zgttqskxveo5ot.jpg" "Ramon Gutierrez." >}}

-According to the {{< a "https://andromidaofficial.com/" "band's official page" >}}, the musician started learning violin at the age of three and guitar when he was eleven.
+According to the [band's official page](https://andromidaofficial.com/), the musician started learning violin at the age of three and guitar when he was eleven.
 He was supervised by a teacher when learning violin, but guitar he has completely learned himself—and, naturally, by ear.

 Which is hard to believe if you watch his videos: